Table of contents:

 DOWNLOADED

-Device informed update server that it completed the download.
+The device informed the update server that it completed the download.

-If the assignment was of type Download Only, the action for the device will be considered successful and change its action state to FINISHED.
+If the assignment was of type Download Only, the action for the device will be considered successful and its action state will change to FINISHED.

 If the assignment is not of type Download Only and a maintenance window (see below) is activated, the device is supposed stop progress here until it enters the window.